-Program Management: As a program director at NSF, Dr. Plaku co-leads the National AI Research Institutes program, a cornerstone federal investment in AI, managing a $540 million portfolio that supports 27 institutes nationwide.
-This flagship initiative, supported by multiple federal agencies and industry partners, drives long-term, high-impact AI research while fostering collaboration between academia, industry, and government to accelerate innovation and real-world applications.
+Program Management: Dr. Plaku co-leads the National AI Research Institutes program, a flagship federal initiative at the forefront of AI research and innovation.
+Driving collaboration among academia, industry, and government, this nationwide network of 27 AI Institutes advances both foundational breakthroughs and use-inspired AI research, tackling critical challenges and shaping the future of AI.
+Supported by multiple federal agencies and industry partners, the program accelerates transformative discoveries and strengthens the nation’s leadership in AI.
 In addition, Dr. Plaku is a program director for the CISE/IIS/Robust Intelligence program, which focuses on developing AI systems that are resilient and adaptable to real-world challenges.
 Dr. Plaku was also instrumental in advancing robotics research at NSF, co-leading the Foundational Research in Robotics (FRR) program, the agency's flagship initiative in robotics.
 He also co-chaired the Interagency Working Group on Intelligent Robotics and Autonomous Systems (IRAS), coordinating federal R&D efforts across multiple agencies to accelerate progress in robotics and autonomous systems.
 In addition, Dr. Plaku played a key role in the advancement of international collaborations, engaging with organizations such as Japan's Science and Technology Agency and the UK's Engineering and Physical Sciences Research Council.

 Through his work at NSF, Dr. Plaku continues to drive high-impact research initiatives, foster collaboration between disciplines, agencies, and international partners, and advance AI innovations with broad scientific, technological and social impact.